bhupendraparihar/complete-frontend-skilllync/challenge-2/README.md

 ```

 ### Don't worry if your page is not looking preety.
 We will make it beautiful in the next challenge.

+### To upload this challenge, please zip the challenge-2 folder and then upload in the skill-lync challenge 2 section.